brodriguesneto/ansible-nexus/README.md

 Requirements
 ------------

-It recommends a server with 4 CPUS and assumes that the server will have at lest 4GB of RAM.
-For more informantion see the __nexus_sizing_profile__ for server setup.
+It recommends a server with 4 CPUs and assumes that the server will have at lest 4GB of RAM.
+For more informantion see the __nexus_sizing_profile__ variable.

 Role Variables
 --------------